mowillia/LargeNKP/README.md

 ## Algorithm comparison plots

 In the original paper, we compare the performance of various classic knapsack problem algorithms to the proposed algorithm.
-The algorithms we compare are
+The algorithms (contained in `classic_algos`) we compare are

 - **Brute Force**(`brute_force`): Involves listing all possible combinations of items, computing the total weights and total values of each combination and selecting the combination with the highest value with a weight below the stated limit.